airborne-commando/OPSEC-OSINT-Tools/README.md

-# OSINT/OPSEC Tools

-A list of OSINT/OPSEC tools I made, forked, and/or use.
-First, let's talk about the definitions.

 ***DISCLAIMER***

 I am in no way responsible for any abuse, misuse, or any questionable actions in which someone uses these tools or methods below.
 OSINT is an information-gathering technique that can be used by ANYBODY and on ANYBODY!